A trip to the ballot box caused CAN’s John-Paul Danon to consider how locals can get a say in council decisions when they’re not really being asked.

 You need to gain trust and views from a wider range of people, that’s for sure.

-Bless them, it’s usually those nice, serious people working in Policy with their stats and their complicated terminology who put consultations together.
+Bless them, it’s usually those nice, serious people working in Policy with their complicated terminology who put consultations together.
 Especially the big ones – the Local Plans and the Council Budget Plans.

 However, one sure-fire way to switch people off is to present them with a 30-page PDF followed by a 40-question survey.